Last updated September 7, 2021

 Register all students in the DRC INSIGHT Portal (this process is the same for remote tests and in-person tests).

-- Create a new test session for remote testing.
-To make the test session recognizable and easy to locate, use a unique test session name indicating it is a remote test session.
+- To make the registration recognizable and easy to locate, use a unique registration name indicating it is a remote test session.

 Remote Testing Tips